 - Take a backup offline.
 An example of offline backup is to alternate backups on two or more external drives and disconnect each drive after a backup job or each day.
-The point is you always have a set of backups that are not connected to a computer.
+You always have a set of backups that are not connected to a computer.

 - Use some cloud backup service.
 In my experience, some, like Google Drive and Microsoft OneDrive, are smart enough not to back up data that's encrypted by ransomware, and most give enough free online storage for your important data.

 - For an office, use the home backups above and also consider:

-- Use a different user account for the backup job and prevent any other users from accessing the backups.
+- Use a different user account for the backup job and prevent other users from accessing the backups.
 The objective is to make general have no access to the backups.

 - Use a NAS server, such as the Synology DS220+, or the DS1621+, as the backup destination.
 These servers can keep versions of their data using Snapshots (shadow copies), allowing you to restore if their share folders are infected.

 If you use a Windows computer/server as a backup destination, make sure you turn on the Shadow Copy feature on that computer.

 Note: If the server itself is infected, Shadow Copy doesn’t help since ransomware tends to delete all local shadow copies as part of its infection.
 So, again, make sure the server’s admin account, the one you use for making the backups, is safe by keeping its password secure.

 And that's it.
 If you follow the backup guidelines above, your data will be safe, even if you're infected with ransomware.
 You might still need to hire somebody to restore the data, but the cost will be substantially less than paying the ransom.